SDS Sigma series

-The Xerox 500 series computers, introduced starting in 1973, are compatible upgrades to the Sigma systems using newer technology.
+The CII 10070 computer was a rebadged Sigma 7 and served as a basis for the upgraded, yet still compatible, Iris 50 and Iris 80 computers.
+The Xerox 500 series computers, introduced starting in 1973, were also compatible upgrades to the Sigma systems using newer technology.

 In 1975, Xerox sold its computer business to Honeywell, Inc. which continued support for the Sigma line for a time.

 The Sigma 9 may hold the record for the longest lifetime of a machine selling near the original retail price.
 Sigma 9 computers were still in service in 1993.
 In 2011, the Living Computer Museum in Seattle, Washington acquired a Sigma 9 from a service bureau (Applied Esoterics/George Plue Estate) and has made it operational.
-That Sigma 9 CPU was at the University of Southern Mississippi until Nov.
-1985 when Andrews University purchased it and took it to Michigan.
+That Sigma 9 CPU was at the University of Southern Mississippi until November 1985 when Andrews University purchased it and took it to Michigan.
 In February 1990, Andrews University via Keith Calkins sold and delivered it to Applied Esoterics in Flagstaff, Arizona.
-Keith Calkins made the Sigma 9 functional for the museum in 2012/13 and brought up the CP-V operating system in Dec.
-2014.
+Keith Calkins made the Sigma 9 functional for the museum in 2012/2013 and brought up the CP-V operating system in December 2014.
 The various other system components came from other user sites, such as Marquette, Samford and Xerox/Dallas.